nispoe/kuk-praxis-hephaestus/ai-machine-setup.md

     ```bash
     nvidia-smi
     ```

 ## Install Cuda Toolkit 11.8
 - Install Cuda Toolkit
-- [Nvidia CUDA Toolkit 11.8 Downloads](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=22.04&target_type=deb_local) - Location for CUDA Toolkit download
-- 2024-03-06 - this is old - I was having problems making this work with Nvidia driver 535, it looks like it need version 520
-- 2024-03-06 - problems with 535 so installed 545, this is needed for Cuda Toolkit 11.8 now?
-- 2024-03-06 - 550 went missing so installed 545…
 - Install using what is in repository

     ```bash